 Semi-custom cabinets come in sizes similar to those found in stock cabinets.
 However, semi-custom cabinets offer several advantages.
 Most notably, cabinets can be combined and specialty finishes can be utilized.
 Increasingly popular are distressed finishes which add a rustic touch.
 Semi-custom cabinets also offer specialty inserts which allow for better organization.
 Like stock cabinets, semi-custom cabinets are accompanied with durable, long-lasting finishes, particularly in painted colors.
 Semi-custom cabinets come in at a price point that is palatable to the majority of homeowners looking to do a kitchen overhaul.

 Custom cabinets are built the way you envision them.
 By providing a blank canvas, the possibilities of size, wood type, color and finish increase.
 Custom cabinets are built to order on a project-by-project basis, giving you the ultimate opportunity to build the kitchen you envision.
-The options for style and finish are unlimited.
+The cabinet finishes and style options are unlimited.
 Wood choices are plentiful and include bamboo, zebrawood, and mahogany, giving you tons of options to consider.
 While there are many benefits to having custom built cabinets, there are some drawbacks as well.
 Because they’re fitted specifically for you, they’re more labor intensive than stock cabinets and take longer to fabricate.
 These factors all add to the final cost.